Bob and Brad T2 Review

 You could argue for different approaches, but the slanted handle sits better in your hand than the straight handle.
 Moreover, the Ekrin 365 handle is longer (for hard-to-reach body parts, such as the lower back) and thinner (for folks with small hands, especially females).

 The T2 model may be elegant, but the Ekrin 365 feels more premium; the materials used are softer and feel nicer in quality.
-There is a USB-C-type charger here as well.
+There is also a USB-C-type charger available here.

-However, perhaps the major advantage is the attachment lock-in mechanism.
-The twist-to-secure option is better than push-in on the T2—the attachments don’t pop out on higher gears.
+However, the significant advantage is the attachment lock-in mechanism.
+The twist-to-secure option is superior to the push-in on the T2—the attachments don’t pop out when at high speeds

-It’s safe to buy Ekrin 365 because you get a lifetime warranty compared to the 1-year warranty with the T2.
+It’s safe to buy the Ekrin 365 because you get a lifetime warranty compared to the 1-year warranty with the T2 massage gun.

 The Ekrin 365 normally costs $179, but you can use the MGA20 coupon for a 20% discount and get it for $143.20.
-That is about a third more than Bob and Brad T2, but it’s worth it.
+That is about a bit more than Bob and Brad T2, but it’s worth it, because it works!

 The Taotronics TT-004 is better executed than the Bob and Brad T2.
 However, what’s even better is that it’s about half the price of the T2!

-In terms of size, the Taotronics looks slightly larger than the T2.
-The weight of the Taotronics is slightly higher at 1.65 pounds.
+In terms of size, the Taotronics looks slightly larger than the T2 massage gun.
+The weight of the Taotronics TT-004 is slightly higher at 1.65 pounds.

-The handle is also slightly longer and, contrary to the T2, has rubber all over it to make the handling easier.
+The handle is also slightly longer and, unlike the Bob and Brad T2, features rubber all over it to make handling easier.

-The body is also not just plastic like the T2; there are some metallic parts here and there that make it look rather stylish.
+The body is also not just plastic, like the T2; there are some metallic parts here and there that give it a rather stylish look.
 The quality of the materials used is also better, which is ironic given the price!

-During our tests, we discovered that Taotronics was stronger than the T2.
+During our tests, we found that the Taotronics massage gun was stronger than the T2.
 That happened during our test when pressure was applied.
 The Taotronics may stall, but it resumes revving instantly.
-The T2 needs a 2-3-second pause to resume.
+The Bob and Brad T2 requires a 2 to 3-second pause before it can resume operation.

-The Taotronics also has one of the broadest percussion ranges we’ve seen—1000-3000 RPM, which is awesome!
-If only they did not overdo it with 20 speeds.
-Maybe it’s the wide range, but20 speeds are a bit of an overstretch.
+The Taotronics also has one of the broadest percussion ranges we’ve seen—1000-3000 RPM, which is fantastic!
+If only they hadn’t overdone it with 20 speeds.
+Maybe it’s the wide range, but 20 speeds are a bit of an overstretch.

 With this handheld massager, you get a dedicated charger, not just a USB-C (like in the Ekrin 365).
-It comes with a 1-year warranty like the Bob and Brad T2 massager.
+It comes with a 1-year warranty, like the Bob and Brad T2.

 We bought several devices from them and always had a smooth shopping experience.